-Now Jack did not bother to mend his ways and live a good life.
-He believed he had secured his heavenly future since he need not worry about going to Hell.
+Now, Jack did not bother to mend his ways and live a good life.
+After some time, he believed he had secured his heavenly future since he need not worry about going to Hell.

-The Irish called this ghostly figure “Jack of the Lantern” or "Jack of the Turnip" which over the years has been shortened to “Jack O’Lantern.”
+As time went by, the Irish called this ghostly figure “Jack of the Lantern” or “Jack of the Turnip.”
+Over the years, this has been shortened to “Jack O’Lantern.”

 Perhaps, the O’Lantern name is a shout out to the Irish origins of this tradition, since so many Irish names begin with O’Something-or-other.

 In Scotland this lantern carving was also practiced.
 Turmips, rutabagas or potatoes were used for these Jack MacLanterns.